emxsys/worldwind-web-app-tutorial/docs/lesson-4.md

         // Go to the posiion
         self.previewGlobe.wwd.goTo(location);
     };

-    this.gotoSelected = function () {
+    // Centers the primary globe on the selected item this.gotoSelected = function () {
         // Go to the location held in the selected observable primaryGlobe.wwd.goTo(self.selected());